thesystemwithin/go-woocommerce-api/README.md

 # Usage

 Create a new API client and authenticate with your REST API keys.
+You should specify the URL protocol by prefixing your domain name with `https://` or `http://`.
+Follow the [Woocommerce documentation](https://woocommerce.github.io/woocommerce-rest-api-docs/#authentication) to create your API keys through the [Wordpress admin interface](https://woocommerce.github.io/woocommerce-rest-api-docs/#generating-api-keys-in-the-wordpress-admin-interface) or using the [authentication endpoint](https://woocommerce.github.io/woocommerce-rest-api-docs/#creating-an-authentication-endpoint-url).

 ```go
 import (